How Many Fillets Will A Whole Fish Yield?

 Right now, flounder is expensive because of the limits put on the fishermen last year.
 I’ve recently seen it at $25 per pound for a flounder fillet.
 How much would the 4-pound flounder cost me?

-If you do a little reverse math and you know the price per pound of flounder fillet is $25, and the yield is 35%, the cost of a whole flounder would be $25 x .35 = $8.75 per pound whole fish.
+If you do a little reverse math, and you know the price per pound of flounder fillet is $25, and the yield is 35%, the cost of a whole flounder would be $25 x .35 = $8.75 per pound whole fish.
 So if the flounder weighs 4 pounds, it would cost $8.75 x 4 lbs = $35 for the whole fish.
 These would be retail prices.
 I am still determining what a fish store pays, but I need to find out.

 Dover Sole – Really Gets Expensive

 One of the fish varieties offered at the restaurant is Dover Sole.
 According to CloveGarden, a 2-pound fish yields approximately 1 pound of skin-on-filet (50%) or just 10 ounces of the skin-off fillet (about 30%).
 The lower yield is due to the amount of skin a Dover sole has and the weight of the skin.
-And remember, you don't usually get served skin on with this type of fish; if you did, you wouldn't eat the skin.
+And remember, you don’t usually get served skin-on with this type of fish; if you did, you wouldn’t eat the skin.

-If the restaurant charges $49 per pound of whole fish, you are actually paying $49/.30 = $163 per pound of actual fish served at your table.
 The restaurant suggests you purchase 2 pounds of whole fish at $49 x 2lbs = $98 for two people.
-This will yield approximately 10 ounces of uncooked eatable fish or 5 ounces per person.
+This will yield approximately 10 ounces of uncooked edible fish or 5 ounces per person.
 This seems like a small amount of fish for a lot of money, but you are getting served roasted vegetables, capers, and lemon & olive sauce on the side.

 What Is a Serving of Fish?